How to Optimize Products for Search

 Before you begin, make sure you have:

-• Enabled cron on the server for scheduled sitemap generation and indexers
+Enabled cron for scheduled sitemap generation and indexers

 What You'll Accomplish